 Research Support

 Provides targeted funding for equipment and innovative research projects.
+Applications will be under each award.

 Provides targeted funding for equipment and innovative research projects.
+Applications will be under each award.

-Opening soon. ($20,000) To fund early-phase studies in promising new directions of clinical brain or mental health research, with the potential to develop into a new area of investigation with sustainable funding from other sources.
+Open until Dec 22nd, 2025. ($40,000) To fund early-phase studies in promising new directions of clinical brain or mental health research, with the potential to develop into a new area of investigation with sustainable funding from other sources.

-Opening soon. ($30,000) The purpose of this fund is to support research activities at the University of Calgary related to the study of Cerebral Palsy.
+Open until Dec 22nd, 2025. ($30,000) The purpose of this fund is to support research activities at the University of Calgary related to the study of Cerebral Palsy.

 June 1 and December 1. ($10,000) To support the ongoing research success of its members, the HBI has funding available for small equipment repair, replacement or purchase.